Troubleshooting Conditional Access using the What If tool

 Policies that will apply

-Policies that will not apply
+Policies that won't apply

 Use case

-In this instance, the user would be blocked from accessing any cloud app on their trip to North Korea as Contoso has blocked access from that location.
+In this instance, the user would be blocked from accessing any cloud app on their trip to North Korea as Contoso blocked access from that location.

 This test could be expanded to incorporate other data points to narrow the scope.